flyingrhinonz/nccm/README.md

 The display shows 4 visible columms but we treat username and server address as separate columns for sorting purposes.
-The Fn keys may be captured by certain GUIs so we have an alternative - when focused on `Conn` window, press Shift-1 through 5 (`!@#$%`) to toggle sorting by the respective field number.
+The Fn keys may be captured by certain GUIs or some terminals send the Fn keys using different codes - so we have an alternative - when focused on `Conn` window, press Shift-1 through 5 (`!@#$%`) to toggle sorting by the respective field number.
 Pressing the same key again reverses the sort order.
 If you type these special characters in the `Filter` textbox they become standard filters just like any printable character.